redfox256/LittleGrid/README.md

 # LittleGrid
 Little grid built using Knockout and Semantic-UI
-The grid was designed to be light, simple and easy to use with minimal code to setup.
+The grid was designed to be light, simple and easy to use with minimal code to setup and fully responsive.

 ### Required Libraries
 1. [Semantic-UI 2.x.x](http://www.semantic-ui.com/)
 2. [Knockout.js](http://knockoutjs.com/)
 3. [Moment.js](http://momentjs.com/) - Optional

+### Getting Started
+Download littleGrid.js and littleGridVanilla.min.css or littleGridVanilla.styl should you want the stylus version and include them in your project.
+Link the files on your html page and your ready to go.

 ## Lets get started with an example
 Setup your model which tells little grid how to render the grid.